 After months of trading fake military strategies with the Germans, he was also feeding them small amounts of real Soviet intel.
 Not only did he want to appear genuine, but he wanted the information to serve as a distraction so he could conduct their side operation.
 Overall, Demyanov personally sent dozens of German operatives to their deaths through his deceptive tactics.
 His skilled actions came under the watchful eye of one prominent leader: Joseph Stalin.

 Intrigued by the results of their operation, Stalin wanted to continue the deceptive maneuver by widening its scope and creating a full-fledged campaign reliant on disinformation.
 Appointing a task force led by Soviet Lieutenant General Pavol Sudoplatov to launch his new vision, Stalin made it clear that his goal was to get to the heart of Nazi intelligence by destroying the German special forces.
 Sudoplatov was instructed to build a ‘German camp’ just inside the Soviet territory to entice Nazi officers to send in agents on rescue missions.
 They then forced the newly-captured Germans to join the Soviet mission of destruction, using them to keep trusted connections intact.
 Finally, Operation Berezino was born.

 Turning Plans Into Action

-Berezino first became active in August 1944, with ‘Max’ (Demyanov’s German codename) sending word about Scherhorn’s armed collective of up to 2,500 men being surrounded by Soviets along the Berezina River.
-Despite German Colonel Hans-Heinrich Worgitzsky initially being skeptical and anticipating a funkspiel from the Soviets, Officer Gehlen – a contact who trusted Max – argued for the rescue effort, and the plan set into motion.
+Operation Berezino first became active in August 1944, with ‘Max’ (Demyanov’s German codename) sending word about Scherhorn’s armed collective of up to 2,500 men being surrounded by Soviets along the Berezina River.
+Despite German Colonel Hans-Heinrich Worgitzsky initially being skeptical and anticipating a funkspiel from the Soviets, Officer Gehlen – a contact who trusted Max – argued for the rescue effort, and the plan was set in motion.